 Housing costs in Fullerton are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fullerton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Fullerton is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Fullerton who work in sales jobs (13.08%), office and administrative support (13.03%), and management occupations (10.98%).
+Unlike some cities, Fullerton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Fullerton are a mix of both white- and blue-collar jobs.
+Overall, Fullerton is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Fullerton who work in office and administrative support (12.95%), sales jobs (12.63%), and management occupations (11.51%).

 Also of interest is that Fullerton has more people living here who work in computers and math than 95% of the places in the US.

 Fullerton is a nice balance between life in a moderately big city and the interesting diversions and culture that come from having a big college student population.
 The thousands of students who arrive on campus every fall will find that Fullerton has plenty of amenities and opportunities for them, while residents of Fullerton enjoy the lectures, music, art, and economic trickle-down that colleges typically provide.
 "Town and Gown" complement each other in Fullerton.

 The education level of Fullerton citizens is very high relative to the national average among all cities (21.84%): 39.49% of adults in Fullerton have a bachelor's degree or even advanced degree.

 The per capita income in Fullerton in 2010 was $30,911, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $123,644 for a family of four.
 However, Fullerton contains both very wealthy and poor people as well.